-N A Ultimate responsibility for ESC planning, design, implementation, inspection, monitoring, maintenance, operation, and decommissioning.
-Manitoba Hydro May delegate responsibilities to numerous design and construction professionals to construct/implement, maintain and inspect /monitor for the duration of the undertaking.
+Manitoba Ultimate responsibility for ESC planning, design, implementation, inspection, monitoring, maintenance, operation, and decommissioning.
+Hydro May delegate responsibilities to numerous design and construction professionals to construct/implement, maintain and inspect /monitor for the duration of the undertaking.
 Signs agreements, approvals permits and Authorizations to which compliance is legally binding.
-Ensure Contractors are aware of their responsibilities and are back charged for construction of ESC measures installed, maintained and specific restorations requirements.
+Ensure Contractors are aware of their responsibilities and are back charged for

+Manitoba Bipole III Construction Environmental Protection Plan construction of ESC measures installed, maintained and specific restorations requirements.
 Appoint a Site Environmental Officer to confirm implementation and effectiveness of the ESCP.
-Contractor Erosion and Sediment Control Plans shall be prepared by the Contractor, approved by the Construction Supervisor, Site Manager and/or the NGC Environmental Specialist prior to construction and updated annually.
-The Contractor shall communicate erosion protection and sediment control information to all project staff and shall ensure a copy of the Erosion and Sediment Control Plan shall be made available at the project site.
-The Contractor shall be responsible for implementing and maintaining Erosion Protection and Sediment Control Plans and procedures.
-The Contractor shall be responsible for modifying erosion protection and sediment control installations to ensure continued effectiveness.
-The Contractor shall be responsible for installation and maintenance of erosion and sediment control measures Appoint a Environmental Representative to confirm that regulatory criteria are being met by the ESCP.
-Site Conduct regular monitoring of ESC measures to confirm proper implementation and effectiveness of controls.
-Environmental Officer Provide feedback to the Construction Contractor and the Licensing and Environmental Assessment Officer.
+Contractor Erosion and Sediment Control Plans will be prepared by the Contractor, approved by the Construction Supervisor, Site Manager and/or the NGC Environmental Specialist prior to construction and updated annually.
+The Contractor will communicate erosion protection and sediment control information to all project staff and will ensure a copy of the Erosion and Sediment Control Plan will be made available at the project site.
+The Contractor will be responsible for implementing and maintaining Erosion Protection and Sediment Control Plans and procedures.
+The Contractor will be responsible for modifying erosion protection and sediment control installations to ensure continued effectiveness.
+The Contractor will be responsible for installation and maintenance of erosion and sediment control measures Appoint a Environmental Representative to confirm that regulatory criteria are being met by the ESCP.
+Site Environmental Officer Conduct regular monitoring of ESC measures to confirm proper implementation and effectiveness of controls.
+Provide feedback to the Construction Contractor and the Licensing and Environmental Assessment Officer.
 Document site inspections and corrective actions.
 Maintain log books/ records.
 Conduct inspections of ESC measures to confirm that regulatory criteria are being met.
 Issue Environmental Improvement Orders, as required, if measures are not meeting regulatory criteria.